-She holds a B.A. and M.M. in Vocal Performance and Pedagogy from the University of Texas at Austin and is currently a proud member of the University of Oklahoma’s Vocal Faculty.
+She holds a B.A. and M.M. in Vocal Performance and Pedagogy from the University of Texas at Austin and is honored to be a member of the outstanding OU Voice area faculty.